 In a fascinating blog post titled Why does Finnish give better PISA results?, 'Taksin Nuoret' makes the claim that the Finnish language, rather than the education system, may be a major factor in Finland's success on the PISA exams.

 Some of Finland's students are actually speakers of the Swedish language.
 These Swedish speaking Finns are concentrated in two areas of the country and are better off financially and generally are in a higher social class than Finnish speaking Finns.
 However, the Swedish speaking Finns don't do as well on the PISA test as their Finnish speaking counterparts.

 "In PISA 2003 Finnish-speaking students clearly outperformed their Swedish-speaking peers in scientific literacy, with an average difference of 26 points.
 However, also the Swedish-speaking minority was doing very well, since their results were on a par with those of the Netherlands."

 So, Finland would still do well on PISA if it was a Swedish speaking country but wouldn't be on top.
 According to Nuoret:

 English is not a completely phonetic language.
 There are far more spelling rules to learn.
 English has a much more varied vocabulary.
-West Virginians will have to learn to read, write and comprehend using the the English language, which is far more complicated than Finnish.
-Far more class time will have to be spent on reading, improving comprehension, expanding vocabulary, writing and spelling than is necessary in Finland.
+West Virginians have to learn to read, write, and comprehend using the English language, which is far more complicated than Finnish.
+More class time has to be devoted to reading, improving comprehension, expanding vocabulary, writing, and spelling than is necessary in Finland.
 If Nouret is correct, West Virginia may not fare too well using Finland as an educational model due to the comparative difficulty of the English language.